theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 				} else {
 					// If web3 is not available, give instructions to install MetaMask document.getElementById('log').innerHTML =
-						'Please install MetaMask to connect to the Ethereum network.';
+						'Please install MetaMask to connect to the Zond network.';
 				}
 			});
 		</script>